An inverse Jacobian algorithm for Picard curves: Introduction

 \section{Introduction}

-Given a principally polarized abelian variety over $\C$, the Schottky problem asks whether it arises as Jacobian of a certain algebraic curve.
-The {\em effective} version of the problem also seeks to determine such a curve whenever there is one.

-By counting dimensions of the moduli space of curves of genus $g$ and the moduli space of principally polarized abelian varieties of dimension $g$, one realizes that the Schottky problem has a positive answer for genus $g=1$, $2$, and $3$.
-Consequently, the effective version is an interesting question in these cases.
-Here, we focus on a special case of principally polarized abelian varieties of dimension $3$ studied by Picard \cite{Pi}, and also by Shiga, Koike, Weng et al. \cite{KoShg07,KoWe,MatsShig,Shg}.
-We address the effective version of the question in cases with presence of complex multiplication.
+Let \(J\) be the map from the set \(\sfM_g\) of isomorphism classes of algebraic curves of genus~\(g\) defined over \(\C\) to the set \(\sfA_g\) of isomorphism classes of complex principally polarized abelian varieties of dimension~\(g\).
+In this context, the \emph{inverse Jacobian problem} consists of identifying the preimage via \(J\) of the class of a given principally polarized abelian variety, if it exists.
+This is a classic result in the case of curves of genus~1, and has also been solved for curves of genus~2 \cite{Rosenhain, Thomae} and genus~3 \cite{genus3hyper,Guardia, KW, Takase, Weber, W}.
+Note that in all these cases, the map \(J\) is a bijection.

+In this paper we present an inverse Jacobian algorithm for the family of Picard curves.
+This was initially done by Koike and Weng in \cite{KW}, but their exposition presents some gaps and mistakes that we fix here.

+In Section \ref{sec:thomae-P} we give a formula to approximate the \(x\)-coordinates of the affine branch points of a Picard curve in terms of theta constants of its Jacobian, see Theorem~\ref{thm:thomae-P}.
+The given formula differs from the result in \cite{KW} by a third root of unity, see Remark~\ref{rmk:ThomaevsKW}.

+In Section \ref{sec:algorithm-P} we first characterize the image under \(J\) of this family of curves, and then develop the algorithm that takes the Jacobian of a Picard curve \(C\) and returns a Legendre--Rosenhain equation for~\(C\), see Algorithm~\ref{alg:Picard}.
+The main step of the algorithm is applying the formula of Theorem~\ref{thm:thomae-P}, so we first identify the objects needed to apply said formula, mainly the Riemann constant and the images by the Abel-Jacobi map of the affine branch points.
+Our algorithm makes the process of identifying these points explicit in Theorem~\ref{thm:setDs-P}, see Remark~\ref{rmk:findDsvsKW} for a comparison with the approach of \cite{KW}.

-Our improvements of the algorithm described by Koike and Weng \cite{KoWe} allow us to re-obtain their results and extend the list of Picard curves of CM-type to all associated CM sextic fields with class number $\leq 4$ , obtaining twenty-three new curves, displayed in Section \ref{Llista}.
-The corresponding CM number fields are collected from\cite{Klist}.
-The computations have been performed using Sage, and the code will be available on GitHub.
+Our correction of the algorithm allows us to re-obtain the results of \cite{KW} and extend the list of maximal CM Picard curves, that is, Picard curves such that their Jacobians have endomorphism ring isomorphic to the maximal order of a sextic CM number field~\(K\).
+We obtain twenty-three new curves, displayed in Section~\ref{Llista}, among which we include all maximal CM Picard curves defined over \(\Q\).
+The corresponding CM-fields are collected from \cite{Klist}.
+The computations have been performed using SageMath~\cite{SageMath}, and an implementation can be found at \cite{github-algorithms}.